iganets/iganet/docs/tutorial02.md

 </details>

-All IgANets object have the member function `pretty_print(std::ostream &os)` and an overload of the `operator<<` so that the curve \f$ C \f$ can be printed as follows
+All IGAnets object have the member function `pretty_print(std::ostream &os)` and an overload of the `operator<<` so that the curve \f$ C \f$ can be printed as follows